-As the evidence base is weak, further research is required in order to identify the risk and establish the parameters which are likely to impact the risk of collision with wet renewable structures.
+As the evidence base is weak, further research is required in order to identify the risk and establish the parameters which are likely to impact the risk of collision with wet b849429a75dd6216be63404a232a877c.r8.cf3.rackcdn.com/Dolphin Code Leaflet.pdf renewable structures.
 Relying on strandings data limits the conclusions which may be drawn, given the limitations of adequately sampling the population.

-http://d80a69bd923ff4dc0677-
+18http://d80a69bd923ff4dc0677-

-Currently a 'deploy and monitor' approach has been adopted for the further development of wet renewables by some Member States, for example the Scottish-commissioned guidance on monitoring of wet renewables in situ 19.
+Currently a 'deploy and monitor' approach has been adopted for the further development of wet renewables by some Member States, for example the Scottish-commissioned guidance on monitoring of wet renewables in situ19.